WikiLeaks founder Julian Assange reportedly had his internet access disabled. WikiLeaks claims the internet cut was orchestrated by state agents.

 WikiLeaks has continued to publish emails and documents obtained from the Democratic presidential nominee Hillary Clinton's campaign, as well as the Democratic National Committee.
 The Clinton team alleges that WikiLeaks received the documents through Russian hacking.

-“If you are going to write about materials issued [email protected], you should at least state they are product of illegal hack by a foreign govt,” Brian Fallon, a spokesman for the Clinton camp, tweeted on Oct.
+“If you are going to write about materials issued by @wikileaks, you should at least state they are product of illegal hack by a foreign govt,” Brian Fallon, a spokesman for the Clinton camp, tweeted on Oct.
 10, reports Fox News.
 “Media needs to stop treating Wikileaks like it is same as FOIA.
 Assange is colluding with Russian government to help Trump.”

 Revelations of Assange’s internet cut surfaced just hours after former Playboy Playmate Pamela Anderson visited the Ecuadorean embassy in London, England, and rumors surfaced that she had poisoned Assange.